From managing different processes, customer expectations, and the list goes on. It takes a lot to efficiently run the business.

 A BPA can resolve this.

-Business process standardization is the efforts to unify or standardize how an organization solves the same problem across various stages or verticals.
-Business process standardization aims to: Identify the numerous, scattered ways a specific problem is solved across an organization and bring consistency to its solution.
+Business process standardization is the effort to unify or standardize how an organization solves the same problem across various stages or verticals.
+It aims to:

 When you automate a business process, you can expect a consistent standard of outcomes every time.
 Standardization helps position your organization as reliable, which in turn can help increase your customer base.
 It also helps reduce trial and error in the company.